LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 <img src="screenshots/response.png"/>

-That's not super interesting, but back in our channel, we should now see this:
+That's not super interesting, but over in our #pset6-graffitiwall channel on Slack, we should now see this:

 <img src="screenshots/eatyourveg.png"/>